jayjiratta/VoxSent/README.md

 # VoxSent
 ## Description

-This project implements an Emotion Analysis System that utilizes deep learning models trained on the GoEmotions dataset.
+This project implements an Emotion Analysis System that utilizes models trained on the GoEmotions dataset.
 The project includes two versions of emotion classification
 - 28-Emotion Model: Predicts one of 28 emotions (with a neutral class included).
 - 7-Emotion Model: Predicts one of 7 primary emotions (anger, disgust, neutral, surprise, joy, sadness, fear).